18 September – Additional Notes

 ACTS 28: LIFE ON DEATH ROW

-With the second of two well-researched books finished – now called the Book of Luke and the Book of the Acts of the Apostles or simply, Acts – Luke draws to a close his account and accurate record written for Theophilus, a 1st Century Roman Governor.[a]
-From history, we know that most of the New Testament books were in fact letters, written for people in various places across the Roman Empire and that Paul wrote most.
-Some of what we now hold in our hands, 1,948+/- years later, was probably written during Paul’s house arrest in Rome, which began in today’s chapter.
+With the second of two well-researched books finished – now called the Book of Luke and the Book of the Acts of the Apostles or simply, Acts – Luke, a 1st Century non-Jewish doctor, draws to a close his second report (a researched account and accurate record) written for Theophilus, a 1st Century Roman Governor.[a]
+From history, we now know that most of the New Testament books (the last third of the Creator God’s epic Play) were in fact letters, written for people in various places across the Roman Empire, and that a Hebrew academic named Paul wrote most.
+Some of what we now hold in our hands today, 1,948+/- years later, was probably written during Paul’s house arrest in Rome.
+This began in today’s chapter.

 As amazing as that sounds, Paul was nothing but a prisoner sitting on death row.
-And, it’s almost certain that some time after this quiet two-year period, Paul did in fact stand trial before Caesar – as the Lord said he would[b] – and met his death in Rome.
+It’s almost certain that some time after this quiet two-year period, Paul did in fact stand trial before Caesar – just as the LORD said he would[b] – and met his death in Rome.
 So, if I think of Paul (and my friend with cancer) as I start another day on Planet Earth, I can’t help but think that we are all on death row really.
 We just haven’t been given the time and date yet.
-But two things come to mind for me:
+Still, two things come to mind for me:

 The first is a phone call that I had with our daughter after hearing the news that her healthy 18-year-old brother passed away suddenly, unexpectedly, and without a medical reason why.
-In a bid to calm her down, I told her about an old Sunday School song I’d learnt as a child… “Trust and obey, for there’s now other way, to be happy in Jesus, but to trust and obey…” I wrote about this in my first book Breadcrumbs in the Storm.
-But what I didn’t mention in my book, was that for some reason known only to the author of my daily QuieTimes book of Bible readings, Max E Anders used those words in his reading notes for 18 September.
+In a bid to calm her down, I told her about an old Sunday School song that I had learnt as a child… “Trust and obey, for there’s now other way, to be happy in Jesus, than to trust and obey…” I wrote about this in my first book Breadcrumbs in the Storm.
+However, what I didn’t mention in my book was that for some reason known only to the author of my daily QuieTimes book of Bible readings, Max E Anders used those words in his reading notes for 18 September.

-September 18th was the day that we should have been packing up our Michael, and getting him ready to head off tomorrow for his music school training.
+September 18th was the day that we should have been packing up our Michael, and getting him ready to head off tomorrow for his adult life-path.
 What I had “preached” to his sister just 18 days earlier, the Lord seemed to be “preaching the same words” back to me, as I journeyed through our own season of tears.
-The lyrics were true for Paul, in Bible Times; true for our daughter; true for me, and even for my friend and his family now struggling with cancer.
+The lyrics were true for Paul, in Bible Times; true for our daughter; true for me, and even for my friend and his family struggling with cancer.
 They’re true for all of us while we spend our days here on Parent Earth.
 While we trust, we then need to obey.
-So the second thought that came to my mind this morning, is something that follows on and I read it in the Book of Daniel:
+So the second thought that came to my mind this morning, is something that follows on.
+I read it in the Book of Daniel:

 “Those who have insight (or impart wisdom) will shine brightly like the brightness of the expanse of heaven, and those who lead the many to righteousness, like the stars forever and ever.”
 [Daniel 12:3]

-While I’m here on earth I want to “have insight”, to use the time given to me to “impart wisdom”.
+While I’m here on Earth, I want to “have insight” and to use the time given to me to “impart wisdom”.
 I want to at least make an attempt at “leading many to righteousness” – just as Paul had done with his own limited time so long ago.
 But this won’t guarantee a storm-free experience on earth.

-On the contrary, the man who seems to be “spiritual enough” or “trusted enough” to give us most of the New Testament had to survive beatings, stoning, death threats, being let down in a basket from the city walls, exile, imprisonment with no trial, shipwreck, and if all that wasn’t enough, he’s just got bitten by a snake! [v3-5]
+On the contrary, the man who seems to be “spiritual enough” or “trusted enough” to give us most of the New Testament, had to survive beatings, stoning, death threats, being let down in a basket from the city walls, exile, imprisonment without a fair trial, shipwreck, and if all that wasn’t enough, today’s chapter tells us that he just got bitten by a snake! [v3-5]

-We were shipwrecked once – off the southern tip of South America.
-And, when retelling the story, we often said that we left the ship with nothing but the clothes we stood up in.
-But had Paul jumped into the sea in all his Roman-style robes, he would have sank!
-He probably left the ship wearing half the clothes that he stood up in.
+We were once shipwrecked off the southern tip of South America.
+And when retelling the story, we often said that we left the ship with nothing but the clothes we stood up in.
+But if Paul jumped into the sea in all his Roman-style robes, he would have sank!
+He probably left the ship wearing half the clothes that he stood up in!!
 If he was allowed a bag of possessions for the journey, that would have been lost to the sea.
 Shivering now in the rain by a fire, there isn’t anything more that could possibly go wrong… well… perhaps a bite from a venomous viper!!!

 We may often wonder what on earth is going wrong with our lives, and why our Maker seems to stand by to let some of this stuff happen to us.
 Why does a young healthy boy die?
 Why does a young Dad get cancer?
-Why would this sincere Jesus Follower, who clearly knows his stuff, appear to be so unlucky, if not punished? [v4] But if we understand this season of life of planet earth, in view of Eternity, what goes on in this half-way house should fade in comparison.
+Why would this sincere Jesus Follower in today’s chapter, who clearly knows his stuff, appear to be so unlucky if not punished? [v4] But if we understand this season of Life on Planet Earth in view of Eternity, what goes on in the Preface should fade in comparison to the real story to come.

-Rather then getting depressed, hurling justified anger back at God, or giving up completely, Paul shook off the snake and carried on. [v5-6] Consequently, the rest of his time on the island was well-spent time, being an asset to his environment. [v7-9] By taking his eyes off himself and being a blessing to the people around him (regardless of how he felt inside about his horrible time of it), Paul ended up getting blessed! [v10] And so, Paul finally got to Rome – now 2½ years since he was first arrested in Jerusalem. [v11-14]
+Rather then getting depressed, hurling justified anger back at God, or giving up completely, Paul shook off the snake and carried on. [v5-6] Consequently, the rest of his time on the island was well-spent time as an asset to his environment. [v7-9] By taking his eyes off himself and being a blessing to the people around him (regardless of how he felt inside about his horrible time of it), Paul ended up getting blessed! [v10] And so Paul finally got to Rome – now 2½ years since he was first arrested in Jerusalem. [v11-14]

 Paul didn’t die from the shipwreck or the snake bite.
-In fact, he was honoured as some sort of hero! [v6] The chief official of the Roman occupation on that island, welcomed them in. [v7] Who does that for a prisoner?
-Then, after leaving the island on a “blessed” note [v10], they were looked after enroute by kind fellow-believers. [v14] And, like icing on a cake, still other Believers met them on the road, having gone out of the way to escort Paul into Rome.
-When Paul saw them, his heart just overflowed in happy thankfulness to his compassionate Father God! [v15]
+In fact, he was honoured as some sort of hero! [v6] The chief official of this Roman occupied island, welcomed them in. [v7] Who does that for a prisoner?
+Then, after leaving the island on a “blessed” note [v10], they were looked after enroute by kind Fellow-Believers. [v14] Then, like icing on a cake, still other Believers met them on the road, having gone out of the way to escort Paul into Rome.
+When Paul saw them, his heart overflowed in happy thankfulness to his compassionate Father God! [v15] So what does it all mean today?

-My husband, Mark, once said that Father God can move mountains[c], but usually He gives us the grace to climb the mountain.
-And so, Paul begins his last two-year stint on death row without cause [v18], by being allowed to live in his own house with a solider to guard him. [v16] Although it was still “prison”, and Paul continued to be chained [v20], he was blessed to no doubt sit in the garden (Romans were noted for their architecture and having cool courtyards); eat normal food brought to him by friends, and to entertain regular visitors. [v30]
+My husband, Mark, once said that Father God can move mountains[c]; but most of the time, He gives us the grace to climb the mountain.
+And so Paul begins his last two-year stint on death row without a legal cause [v18], allowed to live in his own house with a solider to guard him. [v16] Although it was still “prison” and Paul continued to be chained [v20], he was blessed to no doubt sit in the garden (Romans were noted for their architecture and having cool courtyards); eat normal food brought to him by friends, and to host regular visitors with deep thought akin to his Jerusalem schooling. [v30]

-Being a religious academic Paul would have gained his energy from thought and debate.
-And, as was his custom, Paul began with calling together the leading men of Judaism. [v17] If you’ve been following my Breadcrumbs throughout September, you’ll notice that Paul’s message wasn’t the start of a brand-new religion.
-If Father God’s Global story (that had been played out through the Jews up to this point in HIStory) could be likened to an Olive Tree, Faith in Jesus is not the start of a new tree springing up.
-Paul is wearing the chain because of the “Hope of Israel”. [v20] That hope is that all people on earth would be blessing (or included in) through Abraham and his descendants[d] – i.e. grafted in, as foreign branches, into the promises of the original Olive Tree.[e]
+Being a religious academic, Paul would have gained his energy from thought and debate.
+And, as was his custom, Paul began with calling together the leading men in Judaism. [v17] If you’ve been following my Breadcrumbs throughout September, you’ll notice that Paul’s message wasn’t the start of a brand-new religion.
+If Father God’s Global MasterPlan (that had been played out through the Jews up to this point in HIStory) could be likened to an Olive Tree, Faith in Jesus is not the start of a new tree springing up.
+Paul is wearing that chain in today’s chapter because of the “Hope of Israel”. [v20] That hope is that all people on earth would be blessing (or included in) through Abraham and his descendants[d] – i.e. grafted in as foreign branches, into the promises of Israel, the original Olive Tree.[e]

-From morning to night, Paul explained the Creator God’s Global Masterplan using their own script.
-From both the Law of Moses – the first five books of the bible – and the prophets – almost half of the 39 books in what is now called the Old Testament. [v23] In other words, there’s not just a few obscure references to someone who could be passed off as Jesus.
-There’s a stack of stuff to wade through, if only you’d be like the Jews in today’s chapter, taking some time to seriously check it out.
+From morning to night, Paul explained the Creator God’s Global Masterplan using their own Hebrew script.
+From both the Law of Moses – the first five books of the bible – and the prophets – almost half of the 39 books in what is now called the Old Testament. [v23] In other words, there’s not just a few obscure references to someone who could be passed off as Jehoshua – Hebrew name given by the angel to Mary (Jesus’ mother) that means God is Deliverance.
+On the contrary, there’s a stack of stuff to wade through if only you would be like the Jews and God-fearing Greeks in today’s chapter, taking time to seriously check it out.

-Some were persuaded, but Luke noticed that others would not believe. [v24] In other words, Luke had followed this story like a reporter, or a private investigator, from the beginning.
-First, by interviewing the actual disciples of Jesus, then tailing this man, Paul, for at least six years.
-At the end of it, he could sit in the corner watching faces, listening to their questions, observing body language, and drawing his own conclusions.
-And some were making a clear choice now, to refuse to believe.
+Some were persuaded, but Luke (the one writing this report called The Acts of the Apostles) also noticed how others would not believe. [v24] In other words, Luke had followed this story like a reporter or a private investigator from the beginning.
+First, by interviewing back in Jerusalem the actual disciples of Jehoshua bed Dovid (Jesus), then tailing Paul for at least six years.
+At the end of it, Luke could sit in the corner watching faces, listening to their questions, observing body language, and drawing his own conclusions.
+And, some were making a clear choice now to refuse to believe.

-So, Luke finishes his report to Theophilus with two things.
-The first is what the ancient prophet Isaiah had said 800+/- years earlier, and what Jesus explained at the start of Part Two of the epic Play.[f]
-That it is because the Jews rejected it, that this Salvation of God has been therefore made available to non-Jews who will listen. [v28] This is an extremely important notation for us non-Jews to remember.
-It is only because some branches on the original Olive Tree had to be cut off, that it became possible for us “foreigners to the promises of God”, to be grafted in.[g]
+So Luke finishes his report to Theophilus with two things.
+The first is what the ancient prophet Isaiah had said 800+/- years earlier, and what Jesus explained at the start of Part Two of this epic Play[f]: that it would be because the Jews rejected it, that this Salvation of God has been therefore made available to non-Jews who will listen. [v28] This is an extremely important notation for us non-Jews to remember.
+It is only because some branches on the original Olive Tree had to be cut off, that it became possible for us “foreigners to the promises of God” to be grafted in.[g]
+Grafting branches in is not possible without first cutting others off.

-While it’s technically true that Paul was living his life on death row, life was far from over when taking on board the Creator’s Eternal perspective.
-For as long as Paul was alive on this earth, he opened his home unhindered, to anyone who wanted to hear about the Kingdom of God. [v30-31] Now, through this Jewish religious academic, we have all the necessary teaching we’ll ever need in the Creator’s own script, concerning how the carpenter Jesus, could possibly have taken the lead role in the Creator God’s salvation plan for humanity as The Lord Jesus Christ.
+While it’s technically true that Paul was living his life on death row, life was far from over when taking on board the Creator God’s Eternal perspective.
+For as long as Paul was alive on this earth, he opened his home unhindered to anyone who wanted to hear about the Kingdom of God. [v30-31] Now, through this Jewish religious academic, we have all the necessary teaching we’ll ever need in the Creator’s own script, concerning how this 1st Century carpenter, Jehoshua, could possibly have taken the lead role in the Creator God’s salvation plan for humanity as The Lord Jesus Christ

 CLICK to return to today’s “Daily Breadcrumbs”